Phone: (435) 628-4411

 Mandatory installation of an Ignition Interlock Device is a common condition of probation after a charge for Driving Under the Influence (DUI) and other alcohol-related offenses.
 If you were required to have an Ignition Interlock Device (IID) installed, you will likely be prohibited from operating a vehicle with any “measureable or detected amount of alcohol” and can only drive a vehicle that is equipped with an IID.

 If you are an “Ignition Interlock Restricted Driver,” you must only drive your vehicle and should not drive without the device.
 If you drive a vehicle without an IID, you could face additional criminal charges and could be required to have the IID for additional time or have your driving privileges revoked for up to a year.
-If you were charged with DUI or an Ignition Interlock Device violation, the criminal defense lawyers at Douglas D. Terry & Associates can help.
+If you were charged with DUI or an Ignition Interlock Device violation, the criminal defense lawyers at Terry Law can help.

 An Ignition Interlock Device is a breath testing machine installed in a person’s vehicle.
 It prevents the vehicle from starting if it detects a Blood Alcohol Concentration (BAC) of a specified pre-set limit (usually .02% to .04% alcohol).
 The driver must blow into the device before starting the vehicle.
 If the device detects alcohol, the vehicle will not start.